 - Great donor reports

-- And Event registration is a plus
+- Event registration would be a bonus

-Recording Non Profit Donations & Contribution Statements
+Recording Nonprofit Donations And Statements

+Lastly, look for a donor database that can record donations easily, and accurately generate statements.
 Keep in mind that any donation over $250 requires a donation statement from your organization.
-It must include the non profits name, donors name, the dates of the donation and amount too.
+It must include the nonprofit’s name, donor’s name, the dates of the donation, and the amount.

-Building an active donor engagement system keeps your non profits mission alive.
-And remember, growing donor retention requires focus on relationships, an accessible way to donate, and a great donor database to keep you organized.
+It may seem hard sometimes to focus on how much money you raise for your nonprofit.
+Just remember why you do what you do, and don’t forget to engage with your donors.
+Building an active donor engagement system keeps your nonprofit’s mission alive.
+Increasing donor retention requires focusing on relationships, having an accessible way to donate, and using a great donor database to keep you organized.

 Using Software To Help Track Donations